 What Arrow of Time?

 String Theory provides another viewpoint on this supposed arrow of time.
 It is another way to tie quantum mechanics with relativity, but it comes at an interesting cost: a reality governed by dimensions we may never be able to test for.
 While this would eliminate it from being a science, we simply do not know yet if we can or can’t find out.
 So why even consider it?
-If it can successfully relate those two seemingly irreconcilable sciences then it may help us understand the Big Bang, an incredible singularity.
+If it can successfully relate those two seemingly irreconcilable sciences then it may help us understand the Big Bang, an incredible singularity where quantum and relativistic considerations need to be made.
 Before it, there was nothing according to our theories but Steinhardt and Turok, a pair of scientists, developed cyclic cosmology to perhaps change that.
-Our Universe is a Brane, a string theory term for a “3-D world in a higher dimension space.”
+In their work our Universe is a Brane, a string theory term for a “3-D world in a higher dimension space.”
 It is not stationary but moves through the 4th dimension.
 This not only implies that there are other universe but that collisions between them can spark new Big Bangs as energy is released.
 Some observations from the cosmic microwave background seem to back this up for possible collisions can be seen imprinted on it (Frank 56-7).

 What about backward time?
 Can it exist?
 Yes, says Sean Carrol and Jennifer Chen.
 They started their work in 2004 and did not want the higher dimensions that come attached to string theory.
 Instead, they turned to inflation, which was a brief moment early in the Universe where space expanded rapidly, causing the Universe to be isotropic.
 It also happens to imply that we live in a multiverse, just like cyclic cosmology.
 But in this multiverse dark energy prevails and occasionally has “random fluctuations” according to quantum mechanics.
 It is those fluctuations that cause inflation.
 But nothing is to stop some universes from having forward or backward time because of the fluctuations causing each Universe to have its own set of rules.
 Some can start in low entropy and go to high (like our Universe) which implies forward time but the theory also says some can start in high entropy and go to low, which would be the reverse of what we experience.
 Hence, backward time may be possible (Frank 57-8).